ActivisionGameScience/ags_conda_recipes/README.rst

 1) need root/admin access to install packages

-2) libraries/versions are determined by distro
-   (and further limited by your grumpy IT department)
+2) packages are limited to what is available in the distro (and further limited by your grumpy IT department)

-3) your builds will be tightly coupled to specific platforms (or worse, to specific machines because nobody can remember how they were configured)
+3) your builds will be tightly coupled to specific platforms

 4) every OS has its own package manager

 Point (2) is particularly nasty.
 How many of us have been told that our deploy environment is RHEL5 with python 2.4 and gcc 4.1?
 Or RHEL6 with python 2.6 and gcc 4.4?
-Working on those platforms is like slipping back in time (and having your hands tied behind your back by IT).
+Working on those platforms is like slipping back in time (and having your hands tied behind your back).

 Even if you create updated RPMs or DEBs, are you able to get them approved and deployed into production?
 Doubtful.
-Even if yes, how many months will it take?
+Even if so, how many months and signatures will it take?
-If you are starting a new project today, should it be subject to the same environment that your 10-year-old project requires?
+If you are starting a new project today, should it be subject to the same environment that a different 10-year-old project requires?

 Point (3) is ugly if you need to deploy across many environments.
 Do you want to maintain separate builds for RHEL5, RHEL6, Ubuntu12.04, and Ubuntu14.04?
-It's already overwhelming enough to maintain Windows and Mac builds.
+Maintaining Windows and Mac builds is already difficult enough.

-Point (4) is a problem even if you decide to just limit yourself to Linux.
+Point (4) is a problem even for the Linux-only crowd.
 Which distro?

-Originally, ``pip`` also suffered from "system-level" lock-in, but ``virtualenv`` solved the problem with its notion of "environments".
-Unfortunately, this only works for pure python code.
+As far as system-level lock-in is concerned, ``pip`` is only somewhat better.
+Originally we were installing python packages in our global ``site-packages``, but now at least we have ``virtualenv``.
+With "environments" we are freed from system lock-in.
+Unfortunately it only works *well* for pure python code.

 Conda
 -----

 ``conda`` keeps the good aspects of each of these package managers and jettisons the bad.
-It handles native libraries, but avoids the system-wide trap.
+It handles native libraries without being locked in at the system level.
 No root access is necessary.
-Think "``pip`` + ``virtualenv``, but for native libraries as well".

 Like ``virtualenv``, ``conda`` also has a notion of "environment".
 You can have as many environments as you like (perhaps one per project).
 They are lightweight and easy to deploy like ``docker``, but fully cross-platform (Linux, Windows, and Mac).

-In short, you can be productive on even the most spartan RHEL5 box within minutes - no permission from IT is necessary.
+In short, you can be productive on a spartan
+RHEL5 box within minutes - no permission from IT is necessary.

 ``conda``'s package repository (analogous to ``pypi``) is called ``binstar``.
-You can maintain public and private packages on ``binstar``, and can have organizations (similar to how github works).
+Continuum, Inc., maintains many public packages on there.  ``binstar`` also allows you to maintain your own public and private packages, and group yourselves into *organizations* (similar to how github works).

 For in-house packages that cannot leave your firewall you can maintain your own package repository.
 This can be as simple as a directory